bollinmore/bollinmore.github.io/docs/python/pyinstaller.md

 * <src> is the source path in your current project.
 * <dst> is the path where it will extract to.

+**Issues of installing on Ubuntu 18.04**

+You might get the warning of *zlib-dev* is not installed when doing `pip3 install pyinstaller`, type the command below to install the necessary package:
+> sudo apt install zlib1g-dev

+Once pyinstall was installed, you'll get *pyinstall command not found* if you try to type pyinstaller in the console, the default installation path is *~/.local/bin/pyinstaller*, you can create a symbolic link by:
+> sudo ln -s ~/.local/bin/pyinstaller /usr/bin/pyinstaller